top of page

 education teachers.

-informed teaching, and we value creativity and flexibility in meeting the many varied needs of our
+We engage in ongoing, quality professional development in differentiated instruction and trauma-informed teaching, and we value creativity and flexibility in meeting the many varied needs of our

 students.
 CBF also offers extensive credit-recovery opportunities, provides access to leading online